ZhongQiyu/blink-detector/README.md

-9.17.2023 - 2.3.2024
-# Coding Minds Academy: CS Screen Usage AI Project (eyes_rest)
+# CS Screen Usage AI Project (eyes_rest) 9.17.2023 - 2.3.2024

-**This is a mirror of the HS Project in CMA.**
+**This is a mirror of the HS Project in Coding Minds Academy.**

 ## Homework (2/2/2024):

 0. We would tackle them at the same time!
 Treat the project as one of your HW for the semester.
 A for Allen, and J for Jimmy.

-1. Implementation: (A)
+1. Implementation: (A by 1.29.24)
-- Allen's hardware support on mediapipe and pynput with the virtual camera.
+- Add hardware support on mediapipe and pynput with the virtual camera on Allen's machine.
+   - Allen is using PyQt5 and Dlib as alternatives for pynput and MediaPipe respectively, due to the hardware's limitation and difference of configurations in Jimmy's machine and that of Allen.
-   - Allen is using PyQt5 and Dlib as alternatives, but it would still be better to figure out mediapipe on macOS and the Windows VM.
-   - Refer to the API of CMake and Bazel.
+   - But it would still be better to figure out mediapipe on macOS and the Windows VM.
+Try to embed MediaPipe still on macOS, while pulling an alternative for pynput if needed.
+Refer to the API of CMake and Bazel to install MediaPipe on the Windows VM if the macOS one does not work.
-- The fine-tuning module of eye-blink tracing.
-Methodology: ``
-   - Currently we are combining the CascadeClassifier in OpenCV (?) and the Face Mesh (`mediapipe.solutions.face_mesh`) to count the eye blinks.
-   - For the captions a bit away from the camera, the model can perform better.
-   - Why do you think we are experiencing that?
-How may we solve this?
-   - Refer to the MediaPipe API.
 - A better layout a.k.a arrangement of elements for the controlling GUI.
    - Replace the warning messages with pop-up windows to show the moments of stopping the video input.
    - Currently our placement of the display is about 70% on the left, while the GUI on the right can be a bit smaller.
 Save space for the video display and detection to be 75-80%.
 Try to truncate the warning messages and the contents of the buttons.

-2. Refactoring: (J; *A needs J's approval and synchronization of env vars*)
+2. Refactoring: (J by 2.2.24)
-- In our current working directory (hs_project):
+- In our current working directory:
    - Rename the variables and the functions that are too general.
    - Merge System.py, cascade.py, ocr.py, and main.py.
 Which file can be deleted?
 Which files should go to which directory?
 Why?
    - Refer to the repository done by Marisabel.
 Which files are the ones we inherited?
 Which are not?
 Can they be consolidated into one folder?
 - Apply the same logic of (1) and (2) on the folders.
 Do not change them into submodules.
 Warning: Before ANY kinds of deletion, what would we better do?
 Hint: Modularity sounds a good plan.
+- *A needs J's approval and synchronization of env vars.*

-3. Synchronization: (J; Git)
+3. Synchronization: (A and J by 2.3.24)
+- Allen to provide Git tutorials by 1.29.24.
+- At each update, J:
    - Make pull requests for your forked repository with mine.
-I am making my requests based on `pauseForSight` too.
+A will be making his requests based on `pauseForSight` too.
    - In the working directory that you have on your computer, upload ALL the dependencies in a folder as requirements.txt.
-- Run the command lines to install the Pyinstaller library.
-Try to wrap up your current version of code with Pyinstaller as an .exe so that it COMPILES and RUNS.

 4. Final Compilation!
-(A and J)
+(A and J by 2.3.24)
-- *The due date is 2/3/2024.*
 - Pack the current version as an .exe.
-(J)
+(J by 1.28.24)
 - Make a new demo for the project once you have a running version.
-(J) Change the code to website of pauseForSight when the new demo is done.
-(A)
+(J by 2.2.24) Change the code to website of pauseForSight when the new demo is done.
+(A by 2.3.24)

 5. *Additional Features:
 - A grid layout or a drop-down menu for GUI.